manoskout/argo-kaniko-example/README.md

 ```

 ## Upload the files into the private object storage
-Then, using the script `upload_to_minio.sh`, we set the bucket name and the file that contains the dockerfiles
+Then, using the script `upload_minio.sh`, we set the bucket name and the file that contains the dockerfiles
 ```shell
 bash upload_to_minio.sh -b my-bucket -d context
 ```